skyybrew/wiiu-hbguide/docs/NUSspli.md

 ## What is NUSspli?

-NUSspli is a Nintendo Eshop replacement, everything on it is free and you can find anything from mario kart, to a weird barbie game, It downloads everything from the encrypted eshop servers, so you can have peace of mind.
+NUSspli is a substitute for the Nintendo eShop that allows you to download games using Nintendo's NUS servers.

 !> Only install games you own.
 It is the law.